 A rich, spicy broth simmered with green onions, garlic, and ginger provides a warming and filling base for clamshell mushrooms, bok choy, and noodles.
 It’s topped off with grilled sweet and sour tofu to pack in a healthy dose of protein.Click here to go straight to the recipe

-This recipe is titled “vegetarian” (in fact, it’s vegan as well!), but I’m actually an enthusiastic omnivore, and enjoy eating absolutely anything and everything, meat included.
+These vegetarian soup noodles normally wouldn’t be my go-to recipe – I’m an enthusiastic omnivore, and enjoy eating absolutely anything and everything, meat included.

 But then my boyfriend became vegetarian and I had to think a little more about what I cook and eat with him.